RickRomig/i3wm-debian/Debian-Minimal-Install.md

         - UEFI - select `gpt`
         - Legacy - select `msdos`
       - Free space and create new partitions
-        - Set partition size (300M or 500M for UEFI partition)
+        - Set partition size (300M or 500M for UEFI partition if UEFI)
-        - Create as `vfat` and select EFI System Partition
+        - Create as `vfat` and select EFI System Partition  (UEFI install)
         - Create root / home partitions (Make `/` bootable if not UEFI)
         - Create as 'ext4' and designate as `/` and `/home' respectively.
         - No swap parition, will be using `zram` for swap.